Fidela-keziah/IwacuPizzeria/README.md

 #### week 4 Independent Project
 #### Author:Fidela-Keziah
 ## Description
-Iwacu Pizzeria website is web where you can order among different types of pizza and having an option of delivering.
+Iwacu Pizzeria website is a web where you can order among different types of pizza and having an option of delivering.
 ## Setup/Installation Requirements
 * UBUNTU
 * Open Terminal